Growing profits with store automation

 One way to achieve these goals is through automation.
 Low-level, repetitive tasks are ideal cases for automation, freeing in store staff to spend more time with customers to deliver an improved service.

 Automation also benefits in store staff, offering increased flexibility to help them get more done each day and reducing the need for overtime.
-Using automation, employers can solve skills shortages too because the skills barrier can be lowered when tasks are offloaded to technology.
+Using automation, employers can solve skills shortages too because they can lower the skills barrier when offloading tasks to technology.

 But how do you decide which processes should be automated?
 There are two obvious candidates – checkout area automation, and e-commerce fulfilment automation.